-Associations with time, confidence in government and COVID-19 deaths
+Associations with time, confidence in government and COVID-19 deaths.

-During the first lockdown the CGH index score ranged between 39-72 and the RCD between 4143.30-960.00.
+During the first lockdown the CGH index score ranged between 39 and 72 and the IRCD between 143.30 and 960.00.
 During the second short lockdown, the CGH index score was 34 and the RCD 421.40.
-During the third lockdown the CGH index score ranged between 34-50 and the RCD between 4.350-4.580.
-A detailed overview of the variation across time is provided in Table 3.
+During the third lockdown the CGH index score ranged between 34 and 50 and PSB between 4.350 and 4.580.
+A detailed overview of the variation across time is provided in Table 3 and Figure 2.

-Significant associations were found between PSB and RCD ( $R^2=0.74$ , P<0.001), CGH ( $R^2=0.59$ , P<0.001), and GS index ( $R^2=0.79$ , P<0.001) (Figure 2), but not with time.
-The variation of PSB index scores, GS index scores, CGH and reported COVID-19 deaths (as a proxy for the need to protect others) over time are illustrated in Figure 3, and weekly values shown in Table 1.
 In April 2020, PSB index had peaked at 4.68 and reported COVID-19 deaths reached an initial peak at 960 deaths per day (7-day average).
-During this month public opinion on government handling of the pandemic steadily declined from 72-60% over the same month.
+During this month public opinion on government handling of the pandemic steadily declined from 72 to 60% over the same month.
 Reported COVID-19 deaths peaked again in January 2021, reaching higher levels than in April 2020, with PSB index scores increasing alongside this, but never quite reaching the same levels as in April 2020 (PSB = 4.68).
 All four variables continued to show a general pattern of decline over time until September 2020.
-PSB index scores were at their lowest in the week of the 19th of August 2020, two weeks following the introduction of the 'eat out to help out' government scheme.
-This also coincided with the highest level of reported COVID-19 deaths of 1195 deaths per day (7-day average) on the week of 13th January 2021.
-This also coincided with the highest level of GS (87.96) and the second peak of PSB (4.58).
+PSB index scores were at their lowest in the week of the 19th of August 2020, 2 weeks following the introduction of the 'eat out to help out' government scheme.
+This also coincided with the highest level of reported COVID-19 deaths of 1195 deaths per day (7-day average) on the week of PSB (4.58).